Khubaib-Ai-5482/Supply-Chain-Operations-Performance-Analysis/README.md

 # Project Outcome

-This project demonstrates an end-to-end supply chain analytics workflow using **SQL, Microsoft Excel, and Power BI**.
+This project demonstrates an end-to-end supply chain analytics workflow using **SQL and Power BI**.
 It provides practical business insights into inventory management, supplier evaluation, warehouse performance, demand analysis, and profitability, enabling organizations to make informed operational and strategic decisions.